Everything You Need to Know About Workers Compensation Claims and Psychological Injury

 Helen’s case is instructive.
 Firstly, her employer had allowed a work environment to very easily become an unsafe workplace that was damaging to one of its workers.
 Employers need to be mindful of that.

 And secondly, Helen’s case is very far from isolated.
 The circumstances of what causes the injury may vary from case to case, but the injury itself is an all-too frequent and common occurrence.

-A psychological injury is so much more than having an emotional reaction.
-It is about suffering from a recognised psychological condition and damage that can result in nightmares, flashbacks, depression, nervous system shutdown, social isolation, breakdown in relationships, and physical manifestations such as illness, physical shaking, and chronic bouts of tearfulness.
+A psychological injury is so much more than having an emotional reaction, it is suffering from a recognised psychological condition and causes damage that can result in nightmares, flashbacks, depression, nervous system shutdown, social isolation, breakdown in relationships, and physical manifestations including illness, physical shaking, and chronic bouts of tearfulness.

 We’ve also seen enough psychologically injured army veterans and emergency services workers to now know that psychological injuries, such as PTSD and depression, are very real, and very damaging.

-As Helen’s case demonstrates, not only are we talking about long-term and life-long damage, in some cases, we’re talking life or death.
+As Helen’s case demonstrates, not only are we talking about long-term and life-long damage, but in some cases, we’re talking about life or death.

 If you or someone you know needs mental health assistance, contact beyondblue on 1300 22 4636, Lifeline on 13 11 44 or Kid’s HelpLine on 1800 55 1800.

 Suffered a Work-Related Psychological Injury?
 Need Legal Advice on a Common Law Claim?
 Contact BurkeMead Lawyers Today